-Hence the use of an average transition time in the random walk is a quite crude approximation.
-If there is only one transition rate, the approximation may not be too bad.
-But if we want to simulate processes which involve many different kinds of transitions occurring at different rates, it is rather clear it is not justifiable to ignore the real, exponential time dependence.
+Hence the use of an average transition time in the random walk discussed in the previous section is a quite crude approximation.

-Moreover, if we use Eq.
+- If there is only one transition rate, the approximation may not be too bad. - But if we want to simulate processes which involve many different kinds of transitions occurring at different rates, it is rather clear it is not justifiable to ignore the real, exponential time dependence. - Moreover, if we use Eq.
 1 to derive the event probability in our simulations, we get the added advantage that we can do simulations at any temperature realistically, even if the temperature keeps changing during the modeling.

-We can now think of 3 basic approaches to simulate a system with multiple activation energies:
+One can now think of 3 basic approaches to simulate a system with multiple rates:

-- 1. Use a short $\Delta t$ .
-For every step, go through all particles i, and use $w_i$ to randomly choose whether it will move at this particular time interval.
+- 1. Use a short Δt .
+For every step, go through all particles i, and use w_i to randomly choose whether it will move at this particular time interval.
 This approach has the advantage that it is intuitively clear, and that it is perfectly clear what the real time is.
-The disadvantage is that to preserve the ratios between different rates, one has to have $\Delta t \ll 1/w{\text{max}}$ , where $w{\text{max}}$ is the fastest event rate in the system.
+The disadvantage is that to preserve the ratios between different rates, one has to have $\Delta t \ll 1/w{\text{max}}$, where w{max} is the fastest event rate in the system.
 This makes this approach very slow and inefficient, as many time steps will be spent when nothing or only a few particles move, even though all particles have to be gone through at every step. - 2.
 Pick a particle i randomly.
-Then let it jump according to a probability e-Eb/kBT.
+Then let it jump according to a probability e^{-E_b/k_BT} .
 This works fine, and in fact is a special case of the Metropolis algorithm discussed later on during the course.
 The downside for this is that it is often not clear how to derive the real time scale from the number of Monte Carlo steps. - 3.
 Pick a particle at random, but with a probability proportional to its jump rate.
 This clearly makes the routine efficient, as every step produces a jump.
-But the decisive advantage for this method came in 1975 when Bortz, Kalos and Lebowitz showed how the real time scale can be calculated for this approach.
 Since the method combines efficiency and real time, it is close to perfect for simulation of activated processes.